Game of Thrones Author George R R Martin Writes with WordStar on DOS

 I'm not saying we aren't in another tech bubble -but I don't think Yahoo!'s buying Summly says anything about the industry in general.

-Fast Company probably has it right - that this was more about hiring talent/changing company culture than about the actual business value of the app.
+probably has it right - that this was more about hiring talent/changing company culture than about the actual business value of the app. about a year and a half ago

 Brokers don't think you should have full access to your investment account (after all THEY are professionals and you are too stupid to understand what they are doing).